You are here

 • Build support from stakeholders and residents for the new directions of the area.

-Draft concepts and recommendations are expected in July and a draft plan will be reviewed by the City Council before the end of 2014.
+A draft plan will be reviewed by the City Council before the end of 2014.
 Any required regulatory changes are expected in early 2015.

 The project is funded through a $220,000 Metro Community Planning and Development grant, which is funded through the construction excise tax.
 The City is providing an $80,000 in-kind match.